 |

-All bids initiated by buyers are proxy bids by default.
+All bids entered by buyers are proxy bids by default.
 The proxy bid is the maximum amount the buyer is willing to pay for an item.

 The Virtual Auction System will do the rest for you, increasing your public bid by one bid step each time someone beats your current public bid.
 Once you have reached the amount of your proxy, you'll be notified via e-mail if you're outbid.